nemediano/nemediano.github.io/projects.md

 permalink: /projects/

-excerpt: A non comprehensive list of Jorge Antonio García Galicia projects and talks.
+excerpt: A non comprehensive list of my personal projects and the events that I have been invited to talk.

 seo_title: Personal projects - Jorge Antonio García Galicia.

-seo_description: This is a non comprehensive list of my personal projects and the events that I have been invited to talk.
+seo_description: A non comprehensive list of my personal projects and the events that I have been invited to talk.

 last_modified_at: 2024-01-06
 ---